EvoEsports/minicontrol/README.md

 # MINIcontrol
-Very simple plugin host for trackmania united forever, maniaplanet and trackmania 2020 games.
+A very simple plugin host for Trackmania United Forever, Maniaplanet and Trackmania 2020 games.

 # QuickStart

 > Note: drizzle-ORM needs nodejs runtime, be sure to have it installed!

-> Note: bun runs currenly only linux or mac systems, use docker image for windows hosts.
+> Note: bun runs currently only Linux or Mac systems, use docker image for Windows hosts.

 1. `npm i -g bun`
 2. `bun install`